i7solar/i7solar/README.md

 ### 👋 Hey, my name is Jordan or I go by the alias most know me by: Solar.

-🎓 School - University Student - Junior
+🎓 University Student - Junior

 ### Age - 21